View IPFS Analytics

 Overview

 Help members of your community access analytics for their IPFS content.
-The Leto Analytics API will return a view count for each piece of content.
+The Leto Analytics APIarrow-up-right will return a view count for each piece of content.

-If your platform, website, or app uses Leto Analytics, your community can lookup analytics for IPFS content in your system.
+If your platform, website, or app uses Leto Analyticsarrow-up-right, your community can lookup analytics for IPFS content in your system.

-We hosted a version of this app here (hosted on IPFS using Spheron)!
+We hosted a version of this app herearrow-up-right (hosted on IPFS using Spheronarrow-up-right)!
 Monitor engagement and potential system abuse on webpages, NFTs, blogs, and more.
 No login required!

-To host this web-app for your community, use the instructions below and this Github repo to get started.
+To host this web-app for your community, use the instructions below and this Github repoarrow-up-right to get started.

 Getting Started